GridTools/gridtools/docs/manuals/internal/new_indexing.rst

 --------------------------------

 The new indexing approach tries to avoid the strategy of setting the base pointer to the first point of the block.
 The new approach is to set the pointer to the first non-halo point of the block.
 The method that is setting the index of each cuda thread has to be modified.
-Figure [Fig. \[fig:new\_indexing:new_temporary_block_contents\]]{} shows the new indexing.
+The next figure shows the new indexing.
 As shown, the first non halo point is used as base pointer.
 The index is also modified in order to point to the correct data location.

 .. figure:: figures/new_temporary_block_contents.png